murphye/cheap-gke-cluster/README.md

 [{"id":1,"name":"Dog","status":"available"},{"id":2,"name":"Cat","status":"pending"}]
 ```

 If you see a HTTP response of `no healthy upstream`, either you need to give everything a moment to finish deploying, or there is something else wrong.
-Please make sure all of the pods are running in the `default` namespace and the `gloo-system` namespace as a first step to diagnose.
+Please make sure all of the pods are `Running` in the `default` namespace and the `gloo-system` namespace as a first step to diagnose.

 ## Tear Down the GKE Cluster